-(These bylaws reflect revisions to Article VIII voted at the meeting of the Board of Trustees on October 31, 2013.)
+(These bylaws reflect the revisions voted at the meeting of the Board of Trustees on January 22, 2014.)

 Article I: The Corporation